oddbird/css-sandbox/src/rwd/query/tag-explainer.md

 we instead need to define the _containment context_ for each element.

-We propose that any element with layout and size containment on a given axis generates a new _containment context_ in that axis, which descendants can query against:
+I propose that any element with layout and size containment on a given axis generates a new _containment context_ in that axis, which descendants can query against: